Anirudh-Chandran/B9CY100_2223_APT_10626568_10632013_10547037/README.md

 ##### @vicky-motwani: 10632013

 ## Business Case:
 #### AVA is a Product website from which hospital administrations can simply search, and buy medical equipment needed for their hospital.
 HTML and CSS has been used for designing the front-end for the website.
 Python is working as middleware and acting as a bridge connecting .
+MySQL is implemented as a backend database. ddleware and acting as a bridge connecting .
 MySQL is implemented as a backend database.
+The website being simple to use provides a lot of functionality where a vendor or a hospital staff will create their respective accounts.
+The home page displays a navigation bar which is helpful for quick access to the main components of the website.
+Navigation shortcuts to Products page, On Demand Request, and Login/ Register are mentioned.